Artificial Intelligence in Cybersecurity: The Culture of the Future

 Artificial Intelligence is a basic component of the Heimdal™ suite:

 Our Heimdal™ Threat Prevention solution, with its two components, Network Protection and Endpoint Protection, includes The DarkLayer GUARD™ and VectorN Detection™ modules, which have AI at their core.
 DarkLayer GUARD™ is fueled by our AI-driven “Character-Based” Neural networks intelligence and has a 96% accurate ability to predict tomorrow’s threats today.

 The DarkLayer GUARD™ endpoint engine is further the world’s most advanced Endpoint DNS threat hunting tool and boasts our threat to process correlation technology allowing you to spot processes, users, URLs and attacker origins used to infiltrate your network.

 The DarkLayer GUARD™ filter works in tandem with our VectorN Detection™ AI-based traffic pattern recognition engine to also give you HIPS/HIDS and IOA/IOC capabilities and spot hidden malware, completely autonomous of code and signatures.

 With their help, you can hunt, detect, respond to and prevent APTs, data leaks, ransomware, network malware.

-Our Heimdal™ Next-gen Endpoint Antivirus uses Heuristic, behaviour-based engines powered by artificial intelligence to monitor processes and process changes and it uses 4 stages of scanning to detect and identify even the most advanced threats – Local File/Signature & Registry scanning, Real-Time Cloud Scanning, Sandbox and backdoor inspection, Process Behaviour-based scanning.
+Our Heimdal™ Next-gen Endpoint Antivirus uses Heuristic, behavior-based engines powered by artificial intelligence to monitor processes and process changes and it uses 4 stages of scanning to detect and identify even the most advanced threats – Local File/Signature & Registry scanning, Real-Time Cloud Scanning, Sandbox, and backdoor inspection, Process Behaviour-based scanning.

 Heimdal™ Email Fraud Prevention